-Jointly offered by SIT and the University of Glasgow (UofG), this three-year honours degree programme is designed to meet growing manpower demands in many disruptive digital technologies for key industry sectors in Singapore, including industrial automation/robotics, smart manufacturing, maritime and healthcare assistive technology.
+Jointly offered by SIT and the University of Glasgow (UofG), the Bachelor of Engineering with Honours in Mechanical Engineering is a three-year honours degree programme designed to meet the growing manpower demands in many disruptive digital technologies for key industry sectors in Singapore, including industrial automation/robotics, smart manufacturing, maritime and healthcare assistive technology.

 Students will be equipped with the knowledge, understanding and skills for mechanical engineering and acquire advanced knowledge in Industrial Internet of Things (IIoT), data analytics, healthcare systems engineering and standards, smart designs and robotics/automation, through project-based multidisciplinary learning and direct industrial immersion.
 Students will have a choice of specialisation in Design or Mechatronics.

 Under the Design specialisation, students will learn the concepts of digital manufacturing and design through modules in additive engineering, advanced materials technology, mechanical design and microelectronics for engineering products.
 Students in the Mechatronics specialisation will learn the special skill sets in IIoT used for automation and robotics, unmanned systems, co-bot design and build, as well as machine learning.

 Graduates from this programme will be equipped with sound principles in mechanical design or mechatronics as well as deep knowledge in digitalisation.
 They will be practice-oriented and innovative individuals with the right skill sets for the future digital economy.

 Diploma holders from any of the five local polytechnics, A level / IB Diploma graduates are welcome to apply.

 Subject to approval, diploma applicants may be granted module exemptions, based on the modules taken during their diploma.